ndqchi/CovidBot/README.md

 A messenger chatbot built with Node.js webhook and Wit.ai NLP technologies to provide users with latest Covid19 news around the world, with slight interaction to keep the chat more lively.

-The Messenger chatbot is associated with this facebook page: https://www.facebook.com/Covid19-Bot-107425207807409 (The app is currently being reviewed by Facebook team, thus for now only admins and testers could receive the automated messages of the chatbot)
+The Messenger chatbot is associated with this facebook page: https://www.facebook.com/Covid19-Bot-107425207807409, simply clicking on "Send Message" and start chatting with the bot.

 The webhook is deployed at https://covid19joliebot.herokuapp.com/